Community resilience

 If you have very young children or pets, a stock of food for them and anything else you can think of that you might need.
 It would also be useful to make a list of important contact numbers, such as your doctor’s, home insurance and utilities’.
 You may be asked to turn off electricity, gas and water supplies so if you don’t know where they are and how to turn them of, it would be helpful to find out.

-Be Prepared – In the car
+Be Prepared – in the car

 Travelling on the Island you are never very far from a village or town.
 If you travel further afield or in bad weather conditions, it is a good idea to keep an emergency supply kit in your car in case you breakdown or get stuck.